Get the skills to succeed in our FREE online study skills programme!

-This study skills programme will help equip you with the key skills you need to support your current studies, as well as those which will help you with your academic transition to higher education.
+If you’re currently in year 13 or level 3 Y2 and planning to apply to university, our Make It Count study skills programme will help you build the skills needed to support your current studies, as well as your transition to university.

 What topics will be covered?